dagainz/Correlator/docs/index.md

 - Pure Python framework to develop systems that correlate, report on, and take action in response to system log event data.
+- The framework provides an analysis as well as event interfaces to promote separating detection and correlation from event handling logic.
 - RFC 5424 compliant syslog server with packet capture and replay
 - Capture file utility to helps manage captured syslog data

+## Sample application

-- OpenSSH login logic module reports and alerts on ssh login attempts, demonstrating a simple SIEM
+- Provided OpenSSH login logic module combined with out-of-the-box event handlers demonstrate a simple SIEM application.

 ## Requirements